vitek-karas/binder-playground/design-docs/binder-tracing.md

 * Tightly coupled with the binder, relies on passing around an instance (`ApplicationContext` in this case) to all the methods which need it.
 Would be expensive and tricky to extend to other layers.
 * Only suitable for native code, exposing it to managed code would be relatively problematic.
 * Only supports writing to a file.
-* Currently very incomplete wince it doesn't write lot of interesting bits as the `AssemblyBinder` is basically the lowest level of the binding algorithm and there are lot of decisions made in the higher level components.
+* Currently very incomplete since it doesn't write lot of the interesting bits as the `AssemblyBinder` is basically the lowest level of the binding algorithm and there are lot of decisions made in the higher level components.

 ### Binder log
 The binder also uses another logging which is much more detailed than the Fusion logging.
 It uses macros like `BINDER_LOG_ENTER, BINDER_LOG_LEAVE, BINDER_LOG_STRING, ...`.
 This also only writes to a file.
 It is very detailed and includes lot of implementation details.
 Also seems to currently not be enabled in the build at all.